-Cowboys, science, history and performing arts heat up the season in this West Georgia destination
+Cowboys, science, history and performing arts heat up the season in this Northwest Georgia destination

 Beat the winter blues with scientific explorations, hiking adventures, performing arts and more in Cartersville, Georgia, conveniently located 45 miles north of downtown Atlanta via I-75.
 With a friendly population of just over 20,000, Cartersville-Bartow County embodies small town charm with a “Cowboys and Indians in Georgia” vibe, welcoming visitors to embrace its Southern hospitality coupled with unexpected big city offerings.